Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Introduction

-Moreover, our PDE model cannot be reduced to previous stage-structured ODE models \citep{sorenson2021intra} for two reasons.
-First, our model assumes a completely different type of intraspecific interaction that results in an extra Lotka-Volterra-type death term for juveniles preyed upon by older individuals.
-In \citep{sorenson2021intra}, intraspecific interactions govern the transition rates across different stages but do not affect death rates.
-Second, our model employs more realistic inter-``stage'' transition rates through continuous advancement in age, while in \citep{sorenson2021intra}, the first-order inter-stage transitions lose track of the life histories of the individuals in each stage.
-Consequently, our model yields different sufficient conditions for overcompensation.
-Finally, our generalized Lotka-Volterra model can be readily solved numerically, allowing us to evaluate both its dynamics and how oscillations and overcompensation, transient or permanent, arise.

-Besides analyzing our age-structured PDE model, we reduce it to a set of coupled ODEs that more closely resemble multispecies or multistage ecological population models.
+Besides analyzing our age-structured PIDE model, we also reduce it to a set of coupled ODEs that more closely resemble multispecies or multistage ecological population models.
+We will discuss and compare the qualitative differences between an age-structured model and a stage-structured model in the overcompensation setting.
 For example, in \citep{sorenson2021intra}, overcompensation is found to arise in a simple two-compartment--young and old populations--ODE model.
-In our structured population model, we show that a two-compartment ODE reduction does not admit overcompensation, {but that three or more compartments can.} In fact, our age-structured interacting model, as well as its ODE-system approximation, can exhibit rich dynamical behaviors, including overcompensation of the steady-state total population after a permanent increase in the death rate and the emergence of transient or permanent population oscillations following the loss of stability of a positive fixed point \citep{boyce1999seasonal}.
-These dynamics allow us to quantitatively distinguish \textit{transient overcompensation}, where the total population temporarily increases following a temporary increase in death rate, from permanent, steady-state overcompensation, in which a permanent increase in death leads to a permanent increase in the total population.
+In our structured population model, we show that a two-compartment ODE reduction does not admit overcompensation of an increase in death rate if the birth rates are kept constant, but that three or more compartments can.

+In fact, our age-structured interacting model, as well as its ODE-system approximation, can exhibit rich behavior including dynamic and permanent overcompensation of increases in the death rate and the emergence of transient or permanent population oscillations following the loss of stability of a positive stable point \citep{boyce1999seasonal}.
+These dynamics allow us to quantitatively distinguish \textit{transient overcompensation}, where the total population temporarily increases following a \textit{temporary} increase in death rate, from permanent, steady-state overcompensation, in which a permanent increase in death leads to a permanent increase in the total population.